-Welcome to The Bilingual Child Academy.
-We are pleased to invite you to join us on your child's journey of growth and learning at one of our family-operated centers.
+Welcome to The Bilingual Child Academy!
+We are delighted to invite you to join us on your child's journey of growth and learning at one of our family-operated centers.

-Our purpose is to provide the highest quality early childhood education in a secure, nurturing and stimulating environment.
-The Bilingual Child Academy serves the physical, emotional and intellectual needs of the preschool children and their families.
-We meet these goals with our age-appropriate curriculum, and our ongoing communication with parents.
+Our mission is to deliver the highest quality early childhood education in a secure, nurturing, and stimulating environment.
+The Bilingual Child Academy is dedicated to meeting the physical, emotional, and intellectual needs of preschool children and their families.
+We achieve this through our well-designed, age-appropriate curriculum and ongoing communication with parents.

-This BCA Parent & Student Handbook has been designed to provide important information that parents need when enrolled in the dual-immersion childcare program.
-Please read it carefully, sign the acknowledgment form on the last page, and return to the front office.
+In this BCA Parent & Student Handbook, you will find essential information for parents who are enrolled in our dualimmersion childcare program.
+We kindly ask you to read this handbook thoroughly, sign the acknowledgment form found on the last page, and return it to the front office.

-Operating Calendar: Bilingual Child Academy is a year-around program.
-Each center maintains individual hours of operation Monday thru Friday.
-Each year we will provide a fiscal year calendar with holiday closures or teacher staff development days
+Operating Calendar: The Bilingual Child Academy operates year-round.
+Each center has its own operating hours from Monday to Friday.
+At the beginning of each fiscal year, we will provide a calendar detailing any holiday closures or teacher staff development days.